cretz/fusty/docs/jobs.md

 ## Job Distribution

 Jobs are distributed across workers on a first-come-first-serve basis.
-If multiple jobs for the same device are waiting to go to the next worker for work and they use the same protocol, they will be executed together.
-This allows jobs to share the same connections and authentications for multiple jobs if the jobs are configured for the same frequency.
+All jobs may run concurrently, even if they are for the same device.
+Therefore job configurers are encouraged to avoid mutating or affecting global state which could affect other jobs on the same device.